By Dawn Carnill, Director of Christmas Outreach

 After the program ended, I asked Rafeal for more of his story.
 He’s such an engaging and eloquent young man and he was happy to share.
 He told me he’s now enrolled in college, studying Information Technology and that Junie and Aura are now his guardians.
 I also asked him more about his cancer and treatment.
 He told me his type of cancer is chemo-resistant and gave me a bit more info on that.
 When I asked him where he was at with his treatment, his response was, “I’ve finished with treatment.
 I’m now in palliative care.”

 Wow…Palliative care.
 Words escaped me.
 How was I supposed to respond to that?
-I just looked into that young man’s eyes – Instead of fear and pain that one might expect after uttering those words, I saw excitement that he was gong to college (something that he thought he’d never do – cancer or not).
-I saw a contentment that only someone in his shoes could ever feel.
+I just looked into that young man’s eyes.
+Instead of fear and pain that one might expect after uttering those words, I saw excitement that he was gong to college (something he thought he’d never do – cancer or not).
+He showed a contentment that only someone in his shoes could ever feel.
 I saw a love for his new family.
-I saw joy.
+He exuded joy.

 Volunteers Discover Passion to Help Others

 (Sept.
 15, 2018)

 Helping families in developing countries is only half of the story.
 Volunteers on our Christmas teams often find the experience so impactful that their lives are permanently altered.
 We asked some team members to share their personal journeys.

 “I have been a part of four Christmas teams in South Africa, Ecuador and the Philippines.
 Each trip was completely unique.
 I’ve grown and stretched out of my comfort zone every time.

 “I love seeing how ER supports its partners.
 Caring for people in the field is so important.
 My passion is to encourage and uplift those who serve people who are needy and hurting.
 That’s why I love serving with ER.
 They go into communities with a heart to serve, equip and build people up.
 I want to be a part of that!”